thecarp/dactyl-keyboard/doc/options-main.md

 ## Section <a id="mcu">`mcu`</a>

-This is short for ”micro-controller unit”.
-Each half has one.
+MCU is short for ”micro-controller unit”.
+You need at least one of these, it’s assumed to be mounted on a PCB, and you typically want some support for it inside the case.

+The total number of MCUs is governed by more than one setting, roughly in the following order:

+* If `mcu` → `include` is `false`, there is no MCU.
+* If `mcu` → `include` is `true` but `reflect` is `false`, there is one MCU.
+* If `mcu` → `include` and `reflect` and `mcu` → `position` → `central` are all `true`, there is (again) one MCU.
+* Otherwise, there are two MCUs: One in each half of the case, because of reflection.

 ### Parameter <a id="mcu-include">`include`</a>

-If `true`, build support for the MCU PCBA.
+If `true`, build support for at least one MCU PCBA.

 ### Parameter <a id="mcu-preview">`preview`</a>